-A few months ago, IFCNR published an article on the topic of seafood fraud explaining how it occurs primarily due to the long and intricate path a product goes through to get from the point of harvest to a consumer’s plate.
+An article from IFCNR published in 2019 on the topic of seafood fraud explaining how it occurs primarily due to the long and intricate path a product goes through to get from the point of harvest to a consumer’s plate.
 The complex journey creates numerous opportunities for intermediaries to mislabel or tamper with the product by taking advantage of minimal regulatory oversight.
 But what if there was a way to be able to track each product as it travels through the supply chain?
 The World Wildlife Fund of Australia and BCG Digital Ventures believe they have found a solution.

 Following an award-winning pilot conducted by WWF that tracked tuna caught in the Pacific, together BCG Digital Ventures and WWF-Australia developed OpenSC.
 OpenSC is a supply chain tool which uses technology to track the movements of food through the supply path.
 This new technology is directed at being able to inform consumers about the fish they are purchasing and whether it was produced legally and sustainably.
 It also consequently targets producers who would no longer be able to use the complex path as a way to hide unlawful practices.